Why Use Chimney Starters

 Advantages

-Chimney starters are the easiest and most effective way to light your charcoal pieces.
-The device relies on thermodynamics to evenly heat the lump pieces or briquettes.
+Chimney starters are the easiest and most effective way to light charcoal pieces.
+The device relies on thermodynamics to heat the lump pieces or briquettes evenly.

 The most significant advantage to using a chimney starter is that you don’t have to use the self-igniting fluid that contains hazardous and unhealthy additives.
 Although it might seem easier to squirt on some lighter fluid, you don’t want the residual taste of these toxins in your meal.